sussmanLab/cellGPU/doc/markdown/CITATIONS.md

 If you use cellGPU for a publication or project, please site the main cellGPU paper:

-(1) "cellGPU: massively parallel simulations of dynamic vertex models" https://arxiv.org/abs/1702.02939
+(1) "cellGPU: massively parallel simulations of dynamic vertex models" Daniel M. Sussman; Computer Physics Communications, volume 219, pages 400-406, (2017)

 Additional citation to consider: